bateskevin/DockerPester/README.md

   ```
 $Param = @{
-    ContainerName = "DockerPester"
+    ContainerName = "DockerPester" #Name of the Container used to Test.
-    Image = "mcr.microsoft.com/powershell:7.0.0-rc.2-alpine-3.8"
+    Image = "mcr.microsoft.com/powershell:7.0.0-rc.2-alpine-3.8" #Image used for the Container
-    InputFolder = "/Users/kevin/code/PSHarmonize"
+    InputFolder = "/Users/kevin/code/PSHarmonize"#Module or Folder you pass with your Tests in them
-    PathOnContainer = "/var"
+    PathOnContainer = "/var" #Path you want to copy to in your container
-    PathToTests = "Tests"
+    PathToTests = "Tests" #Path in 'InputFolder' where your Tests are located
-    PrerequisiteModule = "PSHTML"
+    PrerequisiteModule = "PSHTML" #Pass Modules that are prerequisites to your tests to download from gallery in container.
 }

 Invoke-DockerPester @Param
   ```

-  ## Params

-  ### ContainerName

-You can choose the name of your container freely.
-If entered nothing it will be Called "DockerPester"

-  ### Image - REQUIRED

-Add one of the Images you pulled here.

-  ### InputFolder - REQUIRED

-Point this to a Module you want to run your Tests for.

-  ### PathOnContainer

-This will be /var if entered nothing.
-This is the Path used in the Container.

-  ### PathToTests - Partially REQUIRED

-Add the Path to the Tests in your Module folder here.
-Not the whole Path, but only the Path in your Folder.

-This will be set to "Tests" if nothing is passed here.

-  ### PrerequisiteModule

-Add this Parameter to download prerequisite Module from the gallery.
+Parameters are described in Detail here: [Parameters](Docs/Parameter.md)

+# Set DockerPester up for your Module to use locally

+Find the Documentation to set up DockerPester for your module [here](Docs/Setup_for_your_Module.md) - NOT FINISHED